-(a) The owner must modify and update the SWPPP in accordance with the CGP, as amended.(b) The amended SWPPP shall be submitted to the director for approval.
+(a) The owner must modify and update the SWPPP in accordance with section 3.4.1 of the state construction general permit No. TNR100000.

+(b) The SWPPP, as amended, shall be submitted to the director for approval.

 DIVISION 4.
 PERMANENT STORMWATER MANAGEMENT